kokosandim/BasicTerraformTemplate/README.md

 Step 6: Run command "./terraform destroy" or "terraform destroy" to destroy created EC2 instance.
 This will only delete instance created through terraform apply.

-You can [download](https://www.terraform.io/downloads.html) terraform for you main OS
+You can download terraform for you main OS [here](https://www.terraform.io/downloads.html).